 Just as with surgical abortions, the use of the abortion pill can result in complications.
-Before making the decision to use the morning after pill, Misoprostol, Ulipristal, RU 486, or Plan B, it’s best to speak with someone who is not going to judge you, but who will do their best to get you the information you need to be safe.
+Before making the decision to use the abortion pill, it’s best to speak with someone who is not going to judge you, but who will do their best to get you the information you need to be safe.

 About the Abortion Pill: